 The Davidson Domains project exists to counter this extractive service model, and give content control back to you, the user.
 It does so in two ways:

 - You own your data: Using relatively simple setup tools, Domains allows you to build a personal platform for storing data, sharing information, and managing digital identity without sacrificing ownership.
 Your data, and your creative work, remain yours.

 - Encouraging exploration: Simultaneously, Domains offers technically-minded (or simply curious) people a space in which to experiment with the creation, deployment, and/or practical uses of digital tools, technologies, platforms, and projects.
 Again, it provides these functions without sacrificing your rights and agency.
 (As an added benefit, understanding the construction and operation of Web sites contributes to a valuable skill set.)

 How do I use Davidson Domains?

 Davidson Domains is free for Davidson faculty and students.
 To get started:

-- Make sure your name is available: Use whois.com to verify that the name you want is available.
-If it’s not, return to the previous step and try again.
+- Make sure your name is available: Try entering your preferred name (for example, jaysmith.dcreate.domains) in a browser to see if you get a resulting website.
+If so, the name is already in use -- return to the previous step and try again.